NixOS/nixfmt/MAINTENANCE.md

 # Maintainer documentation

+Writing to .version in the root of the project causes this version to be returned by `nixfmt --version` rather than the version from the cabalfile.

 ## Making a new release

 - Check the commit log if anything is missing from the change log.